marianoktm/SECPROG-Unisa/README.md

 }
 ```

 This level is really stupid.
-You still have the `strcpy()` bug, and the `modified` variable has to be overwritten with `0x0d0a0d0a`.
+You still have the insecure `strcpy()`, and the `modified` variable needs to be overwritten with `0x0d0a0d0a`.

-To solve this one, just `export GREENIE`.
-Its content will be copied into the buffer without paying attention to both the variable size and the buffer size.
+To solve this one, simply `export GREENIE`.
+Its content will be copied into the buffer without any bounds checking.

-The buffer is still 64 bytes, and we can just put the hex into the script.
-We still have to pay attention to the order of the bytes, since Protostar is still little endian.
+Since the buffer is 64 bytes, you can provide the required bytes in a script.
+Remember to consider the byte order because Protostar is little endian.

 ```
 user@protostar:/opt/protostar/bin$ export GREENIE=`python -c "print('a'*64 + '\x0a\x0d\x0a\x0d')"`